How to Become a Dental Hygienist in 2026: Complete Licensing Guide

 | Virginia | Graduate of or certificate from a CODA or CDAC accredited program of dental hygiene | Yes | Yes | Yes | No | 15 | N/A |

-| Washington | Graduate of ADA CODA-accredited dental hygiene program | Yes | Yes | Yes | No | 15 | $100+ |
+| Washington | Graduate of a dental hygiene program accredited through the American Dental Association (ADA) Commission on Dental Accreditation (CODA); official transcript must be sent directly from the program to DOH | Yes | Yes | Yes | No | 15 | $100+ |

-| West Virginia | Degree in dental hygiene from an approved dental hygiene program of a college, school, or dental department of a university | Yes | Yes | Yes | Yes | 20 | N/A |
+| West Virginia | Graduate with a degree in dental hygiene from an approved dental hygiene program of a college, school, or dental department of a university | Yes | Yes | Yes | Yes | 20 | N/A |

-| Wisconsin | Graduate of a school of dental hygiene accredited by the Commission on Dental Accreditation of the American Dental Association | Yes | Yes | Yes | No | 12 | $78+ |
+| Wisconsin | Graduate from a dental hygiene school accredited by the American Dental Association Commission on Dental Accreditation | Yes | Yes | Yes | No | 12 | $78+ |

 | Wyoming | Completion of an ADA-accredited dental hygiene program | Yes | Yes | Yes | No | 16 | $200+ |